Orhan92/Orhan92.github.io/_posts/2021-09-08-continuous-integration.markdown

 #### jobs

 A job is basically what we are telling our workflow to do.
 For instance, in the YAML file in this case, we can see that the first job is to configure the job to build and run on ubuntu-latest `runs-on: ubuntu-latest`.
 In this case the job will execute on a virtual machine hosted by GitHub.
-Followed by the strategy and matrix where we tell the job to look if we can build on `dotnet-version: ['5.0.x']`.
+Followed by the strategy and matrix where we tell the job to look if we can build our code on `dotnet-version: ['5.0.x']`.
 REMEMBER that all these jobs or steps are made sequentially and if one fails then the job will fail or get canceled (then you have to look inside the logs to see what's wrong).

 #### steps